saurabh-pal-dn/spotify-yt-sync/README.md

 ## Motivation

 Spotify provides a great place to listen & explore music but I don't pay for it.
 I use a cracked version of YT to listen to songs while working.
 The need to sync music from Spotify to YT arises; this script does that work for me.

+I used `CHAT-GPT` to help me write the APIs, sanitize the json response and write a small util function.
+I was able to complete this code in ~5 hours, given I was also working on the side.